 Use baking soda as above but add a few drops of commercial cleaner to it.

-Soak a rag with a 1 part cleaning product 4 parts water mix and lay it on the base of the oven.
+Soak a rag with a 1 part cleaning product and 4 parts water mix and lay it on the base of the oven.
 Wet the rags afresh every few hours.
-Once the burnt-on grease is softened wipe it away with dry rags or paper towels.
+Once the burnt-on grease is softened, wipe it away with dry rags or paper towels.

-Start with the vinegar steam as described above then use a strong washing liquid or general kitchen cleaner to remove dirt on the oven bottom.
+Start with the vinegar steam as described above, then use a strong washing liquid or general kitchen cleaner to remove dirt from the oven bottom.